alvi231078/D2---Line-Follower-Robot/Main Code/LineFollower_Connections.md

 1 when over a white surface

-You can use this behavior to control your robot's movement:
+We can use this behavior to control your robot's movement:
-Circuit Digest
-+1
-Arduino Forum
-+1

 Both sensors detect white (1): Robot moves forward.